 Two observations come to mind: I admire the involvement of the common people uniting and calling for equality, equity, and justice.
 I appreciate the involvement of both active and part-time journalists recording the events.

-Additionally, leaders should prepare the articulation of their grief to include specific messages that function to challenge the comforts experienced by those who legally exercise violence.
+Additionally, leaders should prepare the articulation of their grief to include specific messages that function to challenge the comforts enjoyed by those who legally exercise violence.
 If assigned the opportunity, I would communicate the following notice to the police, verbatim:

 The police is a deeply flawed institution.
 The remedy to their failures is a systemic overhaul: drastic redistribution of government funds, and reprioritizing service over state control.